In Dreams (After the Burial album)

 In Dreams is the third studio album by American progressive metalcore band After the Burial.
 It was released on November 23, 2010, through Sumerian Records.
 It is the first After the Burial album to feature music videos, which were produced for songs "Pendulum" and "Your Troubles Will Cease and Fortune Will Smile Upon You".
-This album also features more prominent clean vocals sung by guitarist Trent Hafdahl.
+This album also features more prominent clean backing vocals sung by lead guitarist Trent Hafdahl.

+In 2024, Metal Injection included the album in their list of "10 Deathcore Albums That Aged Incredibly Well".